idaholab/TMAP8/doc/content/verification/ver-1a.md

     \alpha_n = \frac{L}{tan \ \alpha_n}.
 \end{equation}

-Using Henry's law to the concentration on the surface of the slab in contact with the enclosure ($x=l$ as used in [!cite](ambrosek2008verification)), the pressure of the enclosure is derived as
+By linking the concentration on the surface of the slab in contact with the enclosure ($x=l$ as used in [!cite](ambrosek2008verification)) with the pressure of the enclosure, Henry's law provides
 \begin{equation}
     P(t) = \frac{C(0,t)}{S} = 2 P_0 L' \sum_{n=1}^{\infty} \frac{\exp \left(-\alpha_{n}^2 D t\right)}{l(\alpha_{n}^2 + L'^2)+L'},
 \end{equation}